Category: Trust

 Researchers identify seven types of fake news, aiding better detection | PHYS ORG

-‘False news tends to be less grammatical and less factual, with greater reliance on emotionally charged claims, misleading headlines and…
+‘False news tends to be less grammatical and less factual, with greater reliance on emotionally charged claims, misleading headlines and so on.’
+Penn state researchers hope more precise definitions of ‘fake news’ will assist further research, improve detection measures, and…

 AI-powered journalism: A time-saver or an accident waiting to happen? | JOURNALISM.CO.UK